Regularity, singularities and $h$-vector of graded algebras: Introduction

 \subsection{Acknowledgement}

 The first author is partially supported by Simons Foundation Collaboration Grant 527316.
-The second author is partially supported by an NSF Grant \#1836867/1600198.
+The second author is partially supported by NSF Grant DMS \#2302430, NSF FRG Grant \#1952366, and a fellowship from the Sloan Foundation, and was partially supported by NSF Grant DMS \#1836867/1600198 and \#1901672 when working on this article.
+The third author is supported by MIUR Grant PRIN \#2020355B8Y.
 The second author would like to thank Karl Schwede for many discussions on Du Bois singularities.
 The first and third authors would like to thank Kangjin Han for useful discussions on $h$-vectors and singularities, which started this project.
 We also thank Tommaso de Fernex and S\'andor Kov\'acs for some helpful email exchanges.
+Finally, we thank the referee for very detailed comments that lead to improvement of this paper.